🥚 Egg Calories & Nutritional Facts Calculator

 How Many Calories Are In Eggs?

-The calorie content of eggs varies based on type, size, and preparation method.
-According to research published in
+The calorie content of eggs varies based on type, size, and preparation method:

 Chicken Eggs (per egg):